 Remove The Clear Coating Above The Copper Pads

 A good solder job will allow you to form a robust electrical connection between the strip and your wire.
-The first step is to remove the clear coating on top of the copper pads.
+When soldering LED strip lights, the first step is to remove the clear coating on top of the copper pads.
 I took a small paring knife and made a cut just inboard of the copper pads (close to the “-” and “+” symbols).

 I found that as I pressed down with the knife, firm pressure got me through the clear coating without cutting into the white backing.
 In that regard, the strip I used was pretty easy to cut without damaging.
 Once I had pushed down and cut the coating, I pressed the knife blade towards the cut end of the strip.
 This peeled up the 1/8″ or so of clear coating above the copper pads.